kwahoo2/freecad-xr-workbench/README.md

 Depending on platform, the mirror window may or may not need to be shown and focused (click into to focus) to catch keys.

+## Dragging objects
+Dragging objects with the motion controller ray is available since 15.12.2024 (39642) FreeCAD Weekly Build.

 ## Known issues:

 Wayland/EGL support not implemented yet.